Why is my electrical panel circuit overload

 Frequently Asked Questions

-Common causes include short circuits, too many high-wattage devices on the circuit, or issues with the circuit breaker itself.
+Common causes include too many devices/appliances on the same circuit, a short circuit, or a malfunctioning component.

-Symptoms can include flickering lights, outlets that don't work, or the circuit breaker tripping frequently.
+Symptoms include flickering lights, outlets that don't work, and circuit breakers that keep tripping.

 Connect with certified professionals in your area